-Request a charter quoteFive years ago, "diagnostic tourism" meant flying to Bangkok for a cheap executive physical.
+Five years ago, “diagnostic tourism” meant flying to Bangkok for a cheap executive physical.
 The 2026 version is different.
 Four VC-backed operators have built consumer-friendly preventive imaging around MRI and, in one case, a combination of thermal cameras, lasers and ECG.
-Each has a different thesis about what catches disease early, at what price point, and with how much human oversight.
+Each has a different thesis about what catches disease early, at what price, and with how much human oversight.
 The result is a small but growing category of travellers flying specifically for a scan — sometimes combined with a stay, sometimes as a same-day round trip from a secondary home city.

 Founded by Spotify co-founder Daniel Ek and Hjalmar Nilsonne, Neko has the most distinctive approach of the four.
 It is not a whole-body MRI at all.
 The Neko Body Scan uses 70-plus sensors — thermal cameras, 3D cameras, ECG, lasers and finger sensors — to capture 50 million data points in about 15 minutes, followed by an unrushed consultation with a Neko doctor who walks through the results in real time.

 The price is the story.
-At £299 in the UK and approximately £400 (≈$500 USD) in the planned US centres, Neko costs a fraction of an MRI-based full-body scan.
+At £299 in the UK and approximately £400 (≈$500) in the planned US centres, Neko costs a fraction of an MRI-based full-body scan.
 That has two consequences.
 First, it makes annual repeat scanning genuinely affordable, which Neko argues — correctly — is the real value: what you want is trends over time, not a single snapshot.
 Second, it means the scan catches a different set of things.
 Neko is designed to detect skin cancers, atrial fibrillation, aortic aneurysms, diabetes, and cardiovascular risk markers.
 It is not looking inside organs the way an MRI does.

-Neko's own first-year data, covering 2,707 scans from February to December 2023, found 78.5% of guests had no significant findings, 14.1% required medical treatment, and about 1% received potentially life-saving interventions for cardiovascular, metabolic or skin conditions.
-Independent analyses of the same data note that the 1% life-saving figure is impressive but comes from a self-selected, health-conscious clientele, which inflates the base rate compared to a random population.
+Neko’s own first-year data, covering 2,707 scans from February to December 2023, found 78.5% of guests had no significant findings, 14.1% required medical treatment, and about 1% received potentially life-saving interventions for cardiovascular, metabolic or skin conditions.
+Independent analyses note the 1% life-saving figure comes from a self-selected, health-conscious clientele, which inflates the base rate versus a random population.
+What Neko does not do is look for tumours in the liver, pancreas, kidneys, brain or spine.
+That is what Prenuvo, Ezra and HLI are for.

 The 2026 pricing restructure moved Prenuvo from single-scan to annual membership:

-Prenuvo has aggressively positioned against Ezra on the grounds that Ezra does not employ any full-time radiologists (outsourcing to third-party radiologists across partner imaging centres) and that Ezra's chief medical officer is not a radiologist.
-Ezra responds that each Full Body Plus scan is analysed by three specialist radiologists — neuro, body and CT — and that the network-partner model gives wider geographic coverage than Prenuvo's owned-facility model.
-Both are true.
-Pick the argument that matters more to you.
+Ezra publishes data suggesting ~6% of members identify potential cancer early, and nearly 5% have a highly suspicious finding requiring follow-up.
+The honest criticism: Prenuvo positions against Ezra on the grounds that Ezra employs no full-time radiologists (outsourcing to third-party radiologists) and its CMO is not a radiologist.
+Ezra responds that each Full Body Plus scan is read by three specialists — neuro, body and CT — and the partner model gives wider geographic coverage.
+Both are true; pick the argument that matters more to you.

-| Neko Health | Prenuvo | Ezra | HLI 100-Plus | |
+| Neko | Prenuvo | Ezra | HLI 100-Plus | |

 |---|---|---|---|---|

-| Price from | £299 | $1,199/yr (core) | $1,350 | ~$25,000 |
+| Price from | £299 | $1,199/yr | $1,350 | ~$25,000 |

-| Modality | Multi-sensor (thermal, 3D, ECG, laser) | Whole-body MRI | MRI + CT (Plus tier) | MRI + CT + genome + labs |
+| Modality | Multi-sensor | Whole-body MRI | MRI + CT (Plus) | MRI+CT+genome+labs |

 | Duration | 15 min + consult | 60 min | 30–60 min | Half day+ |

-| Locations | UK, Sweden, NYC 2026 | 21 US + Canada | 60+ US centres | San Diego |
+| Locations | UK, SE, NYC 2026 | 21 US + Canada | 60+ US centres | San Diego |

 | Catches tumours | Limited | Yes | Yes | Yes |

-| Catches cardiac/metabolic | Yes | Partial | Yes (Plus) | Yes |
+| Cardiac / metabolic | Yes | Partial | Yes (Plus) | Yes |

 | Genome sequencing | No | No | No | Yes |